cambridge-ceu/csd3/applications/sra-tools.md

 ## sra-tools

-First, create a symbolic link for `ncbi-vdb/3.0.8` in the parent directory.
+First, create a symbolic link for `ncbi-vdb/3.0.8` in the parent directory: `ln -s ../ncbi-vdb/3.0.8/ ncbi-3.0.8` since both are within `$CEUADMIN`.

 ```bash
 cd $CEUADMIN